smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/Installation/QuickstartGuide.md

 Run the installer from the command line.
 We don't recommend running it by double-clicking the icon in Windows Explorer or the Finder.
 It will run, but when it finishes you won't see the output to know whether it was successful.

+**Note: On Windows, elevated privileges are needed.**

 On Windows, open  the Start Menu.
-Right-click on  _Command Prompt_ and choose "Run as administrator".
+Right-click on  _Command Prompt_ and choose **"Run as administrator"**.
 Answer "Yes" to the confirmation dialog.

 On Mac, open the _Terminal_ app.
 On Linux open a terminal.